TrueSparrowSystems/prompt-eval-fe/README.md

 - [**Frontend**](https://github.com/TrueSparrowSystems/prompt-eval-fe)
 - [**Backend**](https://github.com/TrueSparrowSystems/prompt-eval-be)

 This is the frontend component of the Prompt Evaluator tool.
 It is built using Next.js.
 The backend is built using Django and MongoDB.
 The frontend and backend communicate with each other using the GraphQL API.
+Basic authentication is implemented for authentication in backend API calls.
 It is a standalone application that can be deployed separately.

 ## Tech Stack